Careers in Physical Therapy

 They all want to help their patients feel and move better.
 Their roles in this endeavor differ greatly from one another's however, as do their educational and licensing requirements, and salaries.

 If the idea of improving patients' quality of life by contributing to their physical therapy treatment appeals to you, there may be a place for you in this field.
-You should take the time to decide which of these three occupations is a better fit for you.
+You can take a quiz to find out if this career field is a good match for you.
+You should also take the time to decide which of the three occupations is a better fit for you.

 Of the three people on the PT team, the physical therapist is the one who has the greatest responsibilities.
 He or she develops treatment plans for patients and oversees them until the desired outcomes are achieved.
 PTs, as they are commonly called, provide services that restore patients' function, improve their mobility, relieve their pain, and limit permanent physical disabilities.